 Let’s say you’ve decided to use a 16-pixel body text size.
 You’ll have four header levels (H1-H4), plus captions for images and meta text for a date and author byline.
 And just to make things more interesting, there will also be pull quotes included in the text.

 The above example shows how to effectively combine the typographic elements mentioned throughout this article in one hierarchy.
+Real-world examples like this help clarify how typographic hierarchy principles are applied in practice.
 Two fonts are used—Evolve Sans for the headers and meta information and Cardo for the body text.

 Using different type sizes and capitalized letters for the first and second level headers immediately differentiates them from the body text.
 They follow the classic typographic scale, with 16 pixel body copy, 24 pixel header 2, and 48 pixel header 1.
 The meta and caption format is also set apart through size, at 10 pixels.